The VLTS Benchmark Suite

 Note: In addition to the VLTS benchmarks, you might be interested by the various classes of `regular' benchmarks produced by the bcg_graph tool.

-5. Detailed description of the VLTS benchmark suite
+4. Contents of the VLTS benchmark suite

 The VLTS benchmarks can be downloaded from the Table below.
 Each row of the Table corresponds to one benchmark.
 The columns of the Table contain the following data: